 However, DNA is not the only forensic tool available for the analysis of unsolved cases.
 Improvements in DNA testing and the benefit of DNA database systems have prompted law enforcement agencies across the nation to reevaluate cases earlier thought unsolvable.

 Changes In The Law

 Advancements in DNA technology have resulted in significant changes in several states’ statutes, which might impact the way unsolved cases are reviewed, recorded, and prosecuted.
 Progress in the technology is so significant that laws are being made, amended, and sometimes even repealed, to benefit from its capacity to identify and condemn the guilty and exonerate the innocent.

-Laws on DNA admissibility in court, its use in post conviction appeals, the development and growth of databases, along with the expansion or elimination of statutes of limitation are examples of this fast-evolving effect of DNA on the criminal justice system.
+The laws on DNA admissibility in court, its use in post-conviction appeals, the development, and growth of databases, along with the expansion or elimination of statutes of limitation are examples of this fast-evolving effect of DNA on the criminal justice system.
 Given the legal changes happening throughout the nation, continuous contact and consultation with the local prosecutor are critical not just for the investigation of old cases but for many cases but for all cases in which DNA could be relevant evidence.

 Innovations In DNA Technology